CosmicPhoenix171/Darcnia/darcnia-campaign/sessions/session-01.md

 ## Summary for the Party

 **What happened**:
-- Arrived in Solspire, met Eldon Thorne and Lyra Windfern at Guild Crystalia
+- Arrived in Solspire, met Eldon Thorne and Tessa Windfern at Guild Crystalia
 - Learned about the Guild Crest Tattoo and the guild's "old magic"
 - Completed a minor introductory task
 - Heard rumors about the Heartstone and a "wish" at the bottom of the dungeon